 But it’s got to be a pretty extreme situation.
-According to Thomas, memberships can be terminated if a member is caught stealing or having a physical altercation inside the store.
+According to Thomas, memberships can be terminated if they're caught stealing or having a physical altercation inside the store.
 For less severe infractions, employees can make notes under a “comments” section of your membership.
 They’ll do that for frequent returns, if you’re verbally aggressive, or if you like to rummage through pre-packaged produce looking for the best apples.
 (Don’t do that.)

 During peak business times on weekends and around holidays, the influx of customer traffic can get so formidable that managers jump in with employees to make sure everything gets taken care of.
-“Most people would be surprised if they realized that the person who just put all of their groceries into their cart at the registers or who helped load that huge mattress into their car was actually the store's general manager,” Rachael says.
+“Most people would be surprised if they realized that the person who just put all of their groceries into their cart at the registers or who helped load that huge mattress into their car was actually the store's general manager,” Rachael said.

 Like most retail stores, Costco prides itself on presenting a clean, efficient, and organized layout that holds little trace of the labor that went into overnight stocking or display preparation.
 But if a customer ever happened to see the store in the last hour before opening each day, they’d witness a flurry of activity.
 “It's controlled chaos with loud music along with the blaring of the forklift sirens,” Steve said.
 “Employees are rushing to finish and clean up, drivers are rushing to put merchandising in the steel [shelving], and the floor scrubber slowly but surely makes its way around the warehouse.
 It truly is a remarkable choreography that happens seven days a week.”